 Kevin Meidl is director of choirs and music department chair at Appleton West High School.
-He has taught junior high school and high school choral music in Appleton for the past thirty-five years.
-In addition, he is the artistic director and principal conductor with the Appleton Boychoir, a treble choir of young boys currently celebrating their thirty-ninth season.
+He has taught junior high school and high school choral music in Appleton for the past thirty-six years.
+In addition, he is the artistic director and principal conductor with the Appleton Boychoir, a treble choir of young boys currently celebrating their fortieth season.

 In 2006 Meidl co-founded the Badger State Girl Choir in partnership with the Valley Academy for the Arts in Neenah, Wisconsin.
-As conductor and artistic director of this ensemble, he leads elementary, middle and high school girls in a diverse performance-based program inclusive of both music and dance.
+As conductor and artistic director of this ensemble, he leads elementary, middle and high school girls in a diverse performance-based program inclusive of both choral music performance and literacy.

 Meidl is Past President of the North Central Division of the American Choral Directors Association.
 In this position, he was responsible for the professional development of several thousand school, church, community and university conductors from across the upper Midwest.
 He served as a voting member of the national choral directors board, and is Past President of the Wisconsin Choral Directors Association.